jasonandrewth/projektbau.tech/README.md

 - Competition Analysis for Consulting Agencies
 - Social Media Analytics for Brands

-and hundred more scripts, reports and datasets that continue to help my clients around the world.
+and hundred more tools, reports and datasets that continue to help my clients around the world.

 No matter in what stage your project is, I will be able to help you.

 I look forward to working with you :)